 ShipStation prints 4" x 6" labels and is compatible with thermal label printers that will print 100mm x 150mm and A6 (105mm x 148mm) labels, as well as standard desktop printers.

-Common thermal label printers we've found to work well with ShipStation include DYMO, Zebra, and Rollo.
-We are currently testing the new Brother QL-1100 label printer as well, and will update this section with more details soon.
+Common thermal label printers we've found to work well with ShipStation include DYMO, Zebra, and Brother label printers.

 Each offers different advantages, and while any supported USB model that prints 4"x6" (approx. 101mm x 152mm) labels will work with ShipStation, it's important to find the best option for your business needs.